BenjaminJacobs1/JoinTeam/README.md

 Recommandations:
 -	--> not recommended on rookie server
--	This plugin let players choose their teams and the balance obtained will be less precise than a shuffle.
 -	You should display the hive skill of the teams and players in the scoreboard using NS2+ mod options.
 	(it will be less confusing for players, who cannot join the team of their choice)
 -	The plugin ignore bots for the average skill calculation.
 This influence the team average skills and players count in each team.